anpham6/chrome-docs/source/cloud/interface.rst

   - *CloudStorageDownload* property **options** to customize the provider download client.
   - *CloudStorageDownload* property **keyname** for file to be downloaded and subsequently renamed to **filename**.

-.. seealso:: For any non-standard named definitions check :doc:`References </references>`.

 Shared properties
 =================